Agawam-IT/tech.agawamed.org/_posts/2020-02-02-cybersecurity-awareness-grant.md

 The first of these emails will be arriving this week from the following address:

-'FROM NAME: Wombat Training Platform'
+- FROM NAME: Wombat Training Platform
-'EMAIL ADDRESS: wombat_training_platform@wombatsecurity.com'
+- EMAIL ADDRESS: wombat_training_platform@wombatsecurity.com
 - SUBJECT: You Have Been Assigned a CyberStrength Assessment
 - Not everyone will be receiving the email.
 For the people that do, please follow the instructions to conplete the baseline assessment.